-The forecasted capital expenditures are based upon management's assumptions with respect to future events, including the timing and amount of expenditures associated with compliance with environmental compliance initiatives, legislative and regulatory initiatives, customer demand and support for electrification and renewable energy resources, energy conservation initiatives, load growth, the timing of any required regulatory approvals and the adequacy of rate recovery.
-Actual events may differ materially from those assumptions and result in material changes to those forecasted amounts.
+Forecasted capital expenditures are based upon management's assumptions with respect to future events, including the timing and amount of expenditures associated with environmental compliance initiatives, legislative and regulatory action, customer demand and support for electrification and renewable energy resources, energy conservation programs, load growth, the timing of any required regulatory approvals, and the adequacy of rate recovery.
+Actual events may differ materially from these assumptions and result in material changes to those forecasted amounts.